Code of Ethics For Counselors | Which Ethics and Why

 It is in essence, a matter with the U.S. Department of Defense and the use of psychologists in alleged psychological torture and warfare.

-Intimate relationships are prohibited until at least to years after termination of services.
+As of 11/3/2020, Intimate relationships are prohibited by NBCC until at least two years after termination of services.

 NBCC ethics state one cannot supervise relatives.